stellar/stellar-protocol/ecosystem/sep-TBD.md

 There are a few key elements here: a way to describe the NFT, a reference to what the NFT represents, and a "back-reference" to the Stellar asset that represents NFT ownership.
 Again, this isn't a standard but rather a set of common best practices: your metadata file (should you decide to use one) may need different fields.
 You could even publish a JSON schema to help clients validate the NFT's metadata structure.

 #### Referencing your NFT
 There is a common naming convention within the Ethereum ecosystem and other APIs to associate NFTs with their [content identifiers][cid].
 You can use the [`ManageData` operation](https://developers.stellar.org/docs/start/list-of-operations/#manage-data) to store a data entry on your issuing account with `ipfshash` as the key and the IPFS [content identifier][cid] as the value to benefit from parts of the ecosystem that also follow the convention.
-For example, NFT marketplaces like [Litemint][litemint.io] use the naming convention and look up the CID to discover images, video, audio, full descriptions, and other properties about the NFT seamlessly.
+For example, NFT marketplaces like [Litemint][litemint] use the naming convention and look up the CID to discover images, video, audio, full descriptions, and other properties about the NFT seamlessly.

-Note that this model has some fundamental limitations: for example, the data entry can only reference the CID describing a single NFT, but you may want the account to issue many different NFTs.
+Some marketplaces may do additional lookups.
+For example, if the `ipfshash` data entry is not found, [Litemint][litemint] also looks up the entry named `ipfshash-<ASSET CODE>`, allowing issuers to reference multiple assets per issuing account.

 You may want to adopt a different model if this one doesn't fit your use case.
-For example, you could use a `<asset-code>.url` data entry or just rely on your [SEP-1][sep1] file's [currency description][sep1-currency].
+For example, you could use a `url.<asset-code>` data entry or just rely on your [SEP-1][sep1] file's [currency description][sep1-currency].
 Fundamentally, though, it's important to create relationships between your issuing accounts and the NFTs they issue.

 #### Issuing your NFT
 To implement non-fractional assets it is necessary to use Stellar's indivisible unit: the stroop.
 This is the smallest quantity in which a Stellar asset can be sent, received, or traded, and it's equal to one ten-millionth or 0.0000001 of a Stellar lumen (XLM).
 Therefore, to issue one NFT, you would send 0.0000001 of your asset.